helenwang088/projects/index.md

 ### Book your favorite skating rink ```__Upcoming__```

-Designed to cope with th 8AM booking madness of reserving a leisure skate at one of the [ity of Toronto skating rinks](https://efun.toronto.ca/TorontoFun/Activities/ActivitiesAdvSearch.asp?SectionId=119&SubSectionId=179).
+Designed to cope with th 8AM booking madness of reserving a leisure skate at one of the [ity of Toronto skating rinks](https://efun.toronto.ca/TorontoFun/Activities/ActivitiesAdvSearch.asp?SectionId=119&SubSectionId=179) during provincial lockdown.
 This program is going to help you select your fav rinks close to you and automatically book for you.
 A work in progress.

 ### Contact Me